michaelcloran/plan-your-day/README.md

 [Goto Top](#welcome)

-if you click on the Add Category button the Add Category form appears
+If you click on the Add Category button the Add Category form appears

 Add Category form desktop